Flavor of Love season 2: Flav is Blind

 Flav challenges the remaining fourteen Flavorettes to a blind speed dating competition so he could get to know them without appearance being a factor.
 Things fell apart when Flav realized he couldn't eat something he couldn't see.
 The girls were each given ten minutes to leave a lasting impression on Flav as he stumbled from table to table.
 In the end, Flav chose Tiger, Like Dat, and Buckwild as the winners while indulging in a bucket of KFC.

-In the morning, Buckeey commented on Like Dat's slovenly table manners.
-Later in the day, the three girls who won the speed dating competition accompanied Flav on a group date to the "gonzoleers" (gondolas) in the LBC.
+The next day, the three girls who won the speed dating competition accompanied Flav on a group date to the "gonzoleers" (gondolas) in the LBC.
 Flavor Flav tried to stick to the tradition of kissing all the girls as they passed under the bridges, however Tiger had no interest in kissing him.
 She claimed that she didn't like kissing him after other girls.
 Later that evening, Flav had a mixer, and all went well until Wire watched Buckeey and Flavor Flav kiss.
 She stood there until Flav asked her to go inside.
 She then played the piano very loudly and ruined Buckeey's date.
 Toasteee gave Flavor Flav advice on whom he should eliminate, and he took this into consideration that night in the elimination ceremony.
 Wire and Spunkeey were both eliminated.
 Spunkeey cried hard when she was eliminated and was sad that he kept "the beauty queen over her" and the "girls who want to have sex with other girls".
-She also said "I would have shited on your floor if I had to" as she hugged Flav goodbye.
+She also said "I would have shitted on your floor if I had to" as she hugged Flav goodbye.